sled-rs/sled-rs.github.io/perf.md

   initially allocated a bunch of memory, the latency to keep accessing that memory will increase by 60ish ns as requests need to be proxied through the original socket.
-  * threads can be pinned to sets of cores on specfic sockets to avoid being migrated to another socket.
+  * threads can be pinned to sets of cores on specific sockets to avoid being migrated to another socket.

 If an experiment were a pure math function, changing our input variables would